xJeris/BC-School_District_Analysis/README.md

 ### Key Metric Overview
 Here is a high-level snapshot of the school districts key metrics.
 Below you will find a breakdown for each of them individually.<br/>
-The removal of 9th grade scores for Thomas High School caused their math, reading, and overall passing percentage to decrease by about 25%.<br/>
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/overview.png" width="80%" />

 ### Top 5 performing schools, based on the overall passing rate